kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - Some data is already in a relational form, e.g.,
   - Information about the data source a time series comes from
-    - We don't want to replicate information about a data source (e.g., its `URL`)
+    - We don't want to replicate information about a data source (e.g., its URL)
   - The source that informed a certain data source or relationship, e.g.,
     - Certain data sources are suggested by a paper, others from a book (e.g., "The secrets of economic indicators"), others are our own theory
-    - We don't want to repeat information about a paper (e.g., its url) everywhere, but rather we would like to normalize this information
+    - We don't want to repeat information about a paper (e.g., its URL) everywhere, but rather we would like to normalize this information

 - We want to store information about our internal process, e.g.,